-Hyperpigmentation on black and mixed-race skin
+Hyperpigmentation of black and mixed-race skin

 What is hyperpigmentation?